rahilpatel1809/indian-fake-news-detector/README.md

-# FactCheck: Fake News Detector
+# Indian Fake News Detector Web App

 This is a full-stack web application designed to detect fake news headlines.
 It features a React frontend for user interaction and a Flask backend powered by a machine learning model for prediction.